-There were ten cases which required us to consider allegations of bias and discrimination by the SRA.
-All arose from situations in which a complainant had expected the SRA to take a particular course of action and argued that the SRA was discriminating against them by declining to do as they wished.
+There were two cases which required us to consider allegations of bias and discrimination by the SRA.
+Both of these arose from situations in which a complainant had made allegations of discrimination against individual solicitors and then extended their complaint to the SRA because of dissatisfaction with how their complaint was handled.